Wanamaker's - Philadelphia, PA

 visible, placing this view one aisle away.

 The photos below show several views of the toy department of this store.
-There was no information on the reverse of these photos that would give any information as to the date of the layout.
-The display below is most likely from 1949 because you can see the 4904T set displayed in the far left background of the full view below.
+While there was no information on the reverse of these photos that would give any information as to the date of the layout, the display below can be found on page 30 of the January 1997 issue of the Train Collectors' Quarterly.
+Click here to see that article (TCA members only) It was provided at that time by its then owner, Dave Garrigues and is clearly identified as being from 1949.
+The date of 1949 can also be confirmed by the 4904T set displayed in the far left background of the full view below.
 This set, which included the 290 locomotive, was introduced in that year and offered through 1951.
-The display is unlikely to be from 1950 or 1951 though because in those years one would expect to see rubber roadbed and diesels which were introduced in 1950.
+It would be unlikely that the display would be from 1950 or 1951, though, because in those years one would expect to see rubber roadbed and diesels which were introduced in 1950.

 The Large Layout Close Up